Cambridge-ICCS/FTorch/README.md

 ## Usage

-In order to use fortran-pytorch users will typically need to follow these steps:
+In order to use FTorch users will typically need to follow these steps:

 1. Save a PyTorch model as [TorchScript](https://pytorch.org/docs/stable/jit.html).
 2. Write Fortran using the fortran-pytorch-lib bindings to use the model from within Fortran.